Softvelum/mpeg2ts/README.md

 This product is released under MIT license.

-Please also take a look at our Nimble HTTP Streamer: https://wmspanel.com/nimble and its MPEG-TS streaming feature set: https://wmspanel.com/nimble/mpeg2ts
+Please also take a look at Nimble Streamer freeware media server (https://wmspanel.com/nimble) and its MPEG-TS streaming feature set (https://wmspanel.com/nimble/mpeg2ts).